drude087/Self-learning-discord-chatbot/README.md

 The bot maintains a JSON file as its knowledge base, allowing it to retain learned information across sessions.

-The bot can be cutomized to perform various tasks
+The bot can be cutomized to perform various tasks you can message or train the model in private messages not in the server chat.